 The indigenous peoples of Canada are sometimes referred to as Native or Aboriginal Canadians, and consist of the First Nations, Inuit, and Métis.
 These people account for roughly five percent of the population of Canada and the life quality of these indigenous peoples differs in many ways to the non-indigenous population.
 Indigenous peoples experience lower levels of education and income, higher rates of unemployment and incarnation, and poorer health, among other such disparities.
-Whereas around 60 percent of the non-indigenous population in Canada report their health as very good or excellent, only 49, 51 and 45 percent of the First Nations, Métis and Inuit peoples respectively perceive their health as such.
+In 2017, around 47 percent of Aboriginals self-reported their general health as being excellent or very good, while 21 percent reported their health as fair or poor.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.